 If you’re injured at work, compensation in Pennsylvania is available.
 Workers’ compensation is an insurance policy paid for by your employer, and it’s supposed to offer you benefits if you suffer a work injury or an illness due to your job.
 However, the process is not always simple.
 You will likely need a workers’ compensation attorney to walk you through the process to help you hit all the right steps.

 You may have many questions about your workers’ compensation case and your situation.
 We have compiled the most common questions we hear at our practice and have put together the information we feel you might need.
-If your question is not answered here, you can contact us 24/7 for information on legal rights for injured workers.
-Please call 1-800-875-1015.
+You can contact us 24/7 for information on legal rights for injured workers.

 What should I do after getting injured at work?

 If you’re injured at work, seek immediate medical care, especially if you’re seriously injured and may need emergency or life-saving treatment.
 Don’t delay.